jegelstaff/formulize-android/README.md

 The Android app that lets you use Formulize applications on your Android mobile device.

+**Note**: Currently using Android Studio for the project is not recommended as it is still in preview.
+Sharing the project between Eclipse and Android Studio IDEs will very likely cause issues in project configuration.

 ## Running the Android Prototype with Eclipse

 1. Install the ADT Bundle